vipermu/ganimation/README.md

 # GANimation

-This is an implementation of [GANimation](https://arxiv.org/pdf/1807.09251.pdf) by Pumarola et al. uses [StarGAN code](https://github.com/yunjey/stargan) by @yunjey as baseline.
+This repo contains an implementation of [GANimation](https://arxiv.org/pdf/1807.09251.pdf) by Pumarola et al. based on [StarGAN code](https://github.com/yunjey/stargan) by @yunjey.

-Pretrained models and the preprocessed CelebA dataset are provided to facilitate the use of this model as well as the process for preparing other datasets for training this model.
+[Pretrained models](https://www.dropbox.com/sh/108g19dk3gt1l7l/AAB4OJHHrMHlBDbNK8aFQVZSa?dl=0) and the [preprocessed CelebA dataset](https://www.dropbox.com/s/payjdk08292csra/celeba.zip?dl=0) are provided to facilitate the use of this model as well as the process for preparing other datasets for training this model.

 <p align="center">
   <img width="170" height="170" src="https://github.com/vipermu/ganimation/blob/master/video_results/frida.gif">